 Catching the train to Scotland puts epic castles, stunning architecture and some of the UK’s best natural scenery right at your fingertips.
 Throw in the fantastic golf courses, whisky distilleries and cities full of culture, and you have a destination that offers an endless number of ways to pass the time.

-If travelling from the South of England, the most common services for Scotland include trains ran by CrossCountry, Virgin Trains (West coast) and London North Eastern Railway (LNER).
+If travelling from the South of England, the most common services for Scotland include trains ran by CrossCountry, Avanti West Coast (formerly Virgin Trains) and London North Eastern Railway (LNER).
 It’s worth noting that LNER has taken over all existing Virgin Trains East Coast routes.
 The routes and train times haven’t changed, and customers who purchased an Advance ticket or Season Ticket with Virgin Trains East Coast will still be able to travel on LNER trains with those tickets.
 Please note that it’s often best to get to Scotland by train from London if you’re in the south since the majority of high-speed services depart from there.

 If you are starting your journey from anywhere below London, you’ll usually have to catch a connecting train and then switch to one of the previously mentioned train operators.
 From the English capital, the journey is incredibly straightforward and quick, with LNER offering direct high-speed services from London King's Cross railway station.
-Virgin Trains also provide relatively fast services from London Euston station(please note that this is Virgin’s West coast service which will remain in operation with Virgin Trains).
+Avanti West Coast also provide relatively fast services from London Euston station.
 Most trains can get you there within 4-5 hours, so it’s an excellent alternative to flying.

 From London, you essentially have a choice of two scenic train routes to Scotland.
-If you’re travelling from Euston to Edinburgh Waverly with Virgin Trains, then you can look forward to some impressive sights as you pass through the Lake District on the latter part of your journey.
+If you’re travelling from Euston to Edinburgh Waverly with Avanti West Coast, then you can look forward to some impressive sights as you pass through the Lake District on the latter part of your journey.
 The King’s Cross to Edinburgh Waverly route ran by LNER, on the other hand, is slightly quicker on average and offers lovely views of York and the coastline after Newcastle.

 If you’re starting your journey from somewhere else, make sure to use our handy journey planner to find train routes, times and tickets.
 Please bear in mind that we'll show you the cheapest fares available for your route, which may not necessarily be the fastest trains, so it’s up to you to weigh up cost versus speed.